sjtalkar/milestone2_waterwells_deepnote/doc/assets/population.md

 * Resources, website: [https://www.census.gov/data/developers/data-sets/acs-5year.html](https://www.census.gov/data/developers/data-sets/acs-5year.html)

 Census Bureau's Planning Database (PDB) dataset information:
-> The 2021 Tract Level Planning Database (also called the PDB) is a datasetthat contains a range of
+> The 2021 Tract Level Planning Database (also called the PDB) is a dataset that contains a range of
-> housing, demographic,socioeconomic, and census operational data.
-These datahave been extracted
+> housing, demographic, socioeconomic, and census operational data.
+These data have been extracted
 > from2010 Census and 2015-2019 American Community Survey (ACS) data sources, and summarized for
 > all tracts in the country and the territory of Puerto Rico.